dreamingspires/Mutate-Function/README.md

-# Welcome to the signature replacer repo!
+# Welcome to the mutate function repo!

-Signature replacer was made as a tool to aid with other modules, such as FastAPI, which inspect function signatures.
-It allows you to replace one or more arguments in a function signature, and replace them with multiple arguments.
+Mutate function was made as a tool to aid with other modules, such as FastAPI, which inspect function signatures.
+It allows you to replace one or more arguments in a function, and replace them with multiple arguments.
+This changes both the function interface and the function signature

 # Using replace arg
 ```py